-There were many days filled with physical, emotional and spiritual exhaustion.
+There were many days filled with physical, emotional, and spiritual exhaustion.
 The optimism I was inclined to most of my life threatened to be stomped out by doubt and fear.
 I developed anxiety I had never known before.
 I was short with Kevin and had little direction in my professional life.
 I’ll be real with you.
 I sometimes “escaped” by daydreaming about moving to another country and starting a new life.

 Throughout the whole season of loss, God was knocking on my heart – seeking to capture it.
 I would be lying if I said I always let him in.
-But without fail, every Sunday morning my husband dragged me to church.
-Week after week, the worship band played loudly and people sang at the top of their lungs.
+But without fail, every Sunday morning, my husband dragged me to church.
+Week after week, the worship band played loudly, and people sang at the top of their lungs.
 Week after week, I sat and wept.
-In that chair every Sunday my soul was softened and became sensitive to the Lord.
+In that chair, every Sunday, my soul was softened and became sensitive to the Lord.
 I knew he was calling me to have faith, but it was so hard.
 I wept out of pain but also because I was moved.

 In those vulnerable moments, he infused hope into me because I was willing to receive it.
 I believe those moments kept me moving forward.
 But hopelessness threatened to return.

 Then, she dropped the love bomb on me.
-“Well, actually the reason I wanted to get together today is because I’m almost twenty weeks pregnant, and I was hoping you and Kevin would adopt the baby.”
-I remember that statement clear as a bell; the rest of the conversation is a blur.
+“Well, actually, the reason I wanted to get together today is that I’m almost twenty weeks pregnant, and I was hoping you and Kevin would adopt the baby,” I remember that statement clear as a bell; the rest of the conversation is a blur.
 I know it involved a few tears, a remark about the awe I felt at God’s plan, and a definite YES.
 The second I closed the door behind her, tears of joy washed down my face for the first time in a long time as I called Kevin with the unexpected “expecting” news.

-My life was forever changed as I held her strong hand and she birthed little 6lb 3oz Coleton Samuel into the world.
+My life was forever changed as I held her strong hand, and she birthed little 6lb 3oz, Coleton Samuel, into the world.
 The details of that day are sweetly etched in my mind forever.
 When she laid him in my arms, I remember the hot, fresh tears dripping from my face onto this newborn blondie bundle of joy.
 She had seven days to change her mind.

 We held our breaths.
 But she was strong, steady, and confident in her decision, at least on the outside.
 She will forever be a hero of ours.